Tube well

 A tube well is a type of water well in which a long, 100–200 mm-wide, stainless steel tube or pipe is bored underground.
-The lower end is fitted with a strainer, and a pump lifts water for irrigation.
+The lower end is fitted with a strainer, and a pump lifts water for irrigation or drinking.
 The required depth of the well depends on the depth of the water table.

 History

-The tube well was invented and patented by British hydrologist John Norton in the 1860s.
-Versions of his tubewells were used during the British expedition to Abyssinia in 1868 to provide ground water for the advancing force.
-It proved so successful for the British that they became known as "Abyssinian wells" and were widely adopted in England and elsewhere for providing reliable water supplies.
+The tube well was invented in 1861 by Colonel Nelson Green of the United States Army.
+Green sold the British rights to his invention to James Lee Norton, who patented it in London in 1867.
+Versions of Norton's Patented tubewells were used during the British expedition to Abyssinia in 1868 to provide ground water for the advancing force.
+Green's invention proved so successful for the British that tubewells became known as "Abyssinian wells" and were widely adopted in England and elsewhere for providing reliable water supplies.